statds/ids-s22/notes/docs/intro.md

 + Yan, Jun
     - Make data science accessible to undergraduates
     - Co-develop a notebook with Jupyter-book in collaboration with students
++ Zeimbekakis, Anthony
+    - Become proficient in using command line with tools such as GitHub or even just file management
+    - Apply past knowledge of Python to be comfortable performing data science tasks

 ## Task Board